 In March 2012, an ordinance was adopted for the District to take over the duty of bureau fire inspection.
 The District received approximately \$98,000 from the Borough of Englishtown.
 The fund is to be utilized for expenditures in compliance with the New Jersey Uniform Fire Safety Act.
-For the year ended December 31, 2014 and 2013, the balance of reserve for fire official trust was \$64,839 and \$57,137, respectively.
+For the years ended December 31, 2015 and 2014, the balance of reserve for fire official trust was \$72,649 and \$64,839, respectively.

-12. Litigation
+12. LITIGATION